katagaki/DJDXPEAK/Training/README.md

 ## Iterating

-* **More data improves everything.** Each new photo should be funnelled through steps 1–3 (auto-label → refine → re-build dataset → retrain).
+* **More data improves everything.** Each new photo should be funnelled through the loop above (predict / auto-label → refine → re-build dataset → retrain).
 * **Schema changes** (new fields, renamed classes) live in `schema.yaml`.
   Every script picks them up automatically — the labeller too.
 * **Underperforming class?** Look at `models/detector/confusion_matrix.png`.